Kotambail-Hegde/Masquerade-Emulator/README.md

 * NES passes all of Blargg's CPU test (**_Except for the un-official opcodes that are not implemented_**)
 * NES passes Blargg's VBL and NMI timing tests
 * NES passes all CPU tests mentioned in https://www.nesdev.org/wiki/Emulator_tests (**_Except for the un-official opcodes that are not implemented_**)
+* NES passes all but timing test for sprite overflow (sprite overflow bug is also implemented)
 * Supports many c6502 test roms (**_Except for the un-official opcodes that are not implemented_**)
 * Chip8 supports CHIP8, S-CHIP and XO-CHIP modes
 * Chip8 passes Timendus's chip8-test-suite v4.1 (**_Except for scrolling tests_**)